-The Board applauds the efforts of the Corps to re-engineer many of its business and engineering processes and for taking the difficult steps to reorganize its divisional offices, restructure divisions and districts and consolidate functions into more efficient work groups to achieve some efficiencies that produce cost savings and better utilization of Corps resources.
-The Board supports these efforts and encourages the Corps and Congress to continue to review restructuring with the goal of making the best use of the existing Corps resources.
+The Board applauds the efforts of the U.S. Army Corps of Engineers to re-engineer many of its business and engineering processes and for taking the difficult steps to reorganize its divisional offices, restructure divisions and districts and consolidate functions into more efficient work groups to achieve some efficiencies that produce cost savings and better utilization of U.S. Army Corps of Engineers resources.
+The Board supports these efforts and encourages the U.S. Army Corps of Engineers and Congress to continue to review restructuring with the goal of making the best use of the existing U.S. Army Corps of Engineers resources.
 Additionally, the Board is aware of and supports suggestions for outsourcing selected activities to gain operating efficiencies.
-As the Corps continues to refine its role and mission, the Board requests that proposals for achieving these kinds of efficiencies and savings be supported.
+As the U.S. Army Corps of Engineers continues to refine its role and mission, the Board requests that proposals for achieving these kinds of efficiencies and savings be supported.
 The Board also requests that it be kept abreast of such activities.

-The Board also applauds the Corps' decision to adopt innovative design and construction techniques and other cost saving concepts, and their partnering work groups with industry to reduce project costs.
+The Board also applauds the U.S. Army Corps of Engineers' decision to adopt innovative design and construction techniques and other cost saving concepts, and their partnering work groups with industry to reduce project costs.

 The Board strongly supports navigation construction and rehabilitation projects that are affordable within the existing fuel tax rate structure, income of the Inland Waterways Trust Fund and matching federal funds.
-The Board is convinced that project costs can be reduced through innovative design and construction techniques like those discussed above.
+The Board is convinced that project costs can be reduced through innovative design and construction techniques.
 It is a much better bargain to build the projects awaiting construction, at significantly reduced costs, than to realize only one or two of these new starts each decade at inflated costs of yesteryear.
 Alternatively, should the Congress approve projects absent cost reductions, additional scarce federal resources will be spent and increased pressure will be exerted to impose additional fuel taxes which could render our inland and coastal shallow draft system largely uncompetitive and obsolete.
 The recommended investment program should reflect these cost reduction targets.
 Finally, investments must be prioritized within the constraint imposed by the Inland Waterways Trust Fund and availability of matching federal funds.